 The acupuncturist may insert the needles in your legs, knees, arms, shoulders, and elsewhere.
-Focusing on these points may reduce inflammation, increase endorphins, and cause relaxation.
+Focusing on these points may increase endorphins and cause relaxation, and treatment may also slightly reduce inflammation.
 In fact, many people fall asleep during their sessions.

 There are a few risks involved with acupuncture, though most researchers feel that the potential benefits outweigh these risks.
 Additionally, many see the risks as less serious as those associated with medication.
 You may experience:

 - slight soreness where the needles were placed

 Some studies have shown that acupuncture for RA either doesn’t help or doesn’t provide enough evidence to show either way.
 A review of published studies from Tufts Medical Center and Tufts University School of Medicine concluded that while there were

 An article in the journal Rheumatology notes that most of the positive trials come from China, and negative studies performed in China are rare.
 The authors believe that there isn’t enough evidence to support the idea that acupuncture treats RA, because the studies are too small and aren’t high quality.

 - People with bleeding disorders.
 You may have trouble healing where the needle was placed.

 - People who are pregnant.
 Some acupuncture treatments result in early labor.

 - People with heart issues.
 If you have a pacemaker, using acupuncture with heat or electrical impulses can cause trouble with your device.

 When looking for an acupuncturist, there are a few important things to keep in mind.
 Find someone who is licensed, as they’ll have thorough training.